zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Taking inputs from multiple async calls
 --------------------------

-Now let's say in order to get the list users, we need an API token and a secret.
+Now let's say in order to get the list of users, we need an API token and a secret.
 And to get them, we have to make separate async calls with the following fuctions.

 ```diff
 +// () -> Promise Token